From quantum loop superalgebras to super Yangians

+In 1986, Drinfeld stated that Yangians can be understood as limit forms of the quantum loop algebras in some sense, its proofs were provided by \cite{GM} and \cite{GT}.
+Conner and Guay further established a similar connection between the twisted quantum loop algebras and twisted Yangians of type $\mathrm{AI}$ and $\mathrm{AII}$ in \cite{CG} in terms of RTT type presentations.

-As a supersymmetric generalization of quantum groups, quantum supergroups (also called quantum superalgebras) were introduced in \cite{BGZ,Y1}.
-The study on quantum affine superalgebras was carried out by many scholars in related fields.
-On one hand, Yamane \cite{Y2} had systematically investigated the Serre-type presentations of type $\mathbf{A}$-$\mathbf{G}$ (quantum) affine Lie superalgebras and introduced the Drinfeld-Jimbo realization of quantum affine superalgebras.
-Recently, the authors in \cite{LYZ} constructed a minimalistic presentation of type $\mathbf{A}$ quantum affine superalgebra and proved the isomorphism between Drinfeld-Jimbo realization and Drinfeld realization.
-On the other hand, Y.-Z. Zhang in \cite{Zy} investigated the super RS construction and generalized the Ding-Frenkel \cite{DF} homomorphism to quantum affine superalgebra associated with $\mathfrak{gl}_{M|N}$.
-These results can be naturally generalized to quantum loop superalgebras which is commonly regarded as a quotient superalgebra of quantum affine superalgebras by the center.
+Quantum supergroups, also referred to as quantum superalgebras, have emerged as supersymmetric generalizations of quantum groups \cite{BGZ,Y1}.
+The study of quantum affine superalgebras has been pursued by numerous researchers in related fields.
+Yamane \cite{Y2} systematically investigated the Serre-type presentations of type $\mathbf{A}$-$\mathbf{G}$ (quantum) affine Lie superalgebras and introduced the Drinfeld-Jimbo type presentations of quantum affine superalgebras.
+Yamane also constructed the Drinfeld type presentation of type $\mathbf{A}$ quantum affine Lie superalgebra.
+In a separate work, Y. -Z. Zhang in \cite{Zy} investigated the super RS construction and generalized the Ding-Frenkel \cite{DF} homomorphism to the quantum affine superalgebra associated with $\mathfrak{gl}_{M|N}$.
+Tsymbaliuk \cite{T21} employed the Shuffle algebra approach to provide a positive part of PBWD basis (i.e. Drinfeld type PBW basis) for type $\mathbf{A}$ quantum affine superalgebra.
+More recently, the authors in \cite{LYZ} constructed a minimalistic presentation quantum affine superalgebra of type $\mathbf{A}$ and demonstrated the isomorphism between Drinfeld-Jimbo type presentation and Drinfeld type presentation.
+These findings can be naturally generalized to quantum loop superalgebras, often perceived as quotient superalgebras of quantum affine superalgebras by the center.